Hazards Planning Center

 Cynthia Koehler

 Cynthia Koehler is the co-founder and executive director of the WaterNow Alliance, a nonprofit network of water leaders dedicated to catalyzing sustainable water solutions in communities across the West.
 She is an environmental attorney and water policy expert with 20 years of experience working on California and federal water policy, and was previously the Legislative Director for California water issues for the Environmental Defense Fund, and Legal Director for Save San Francisco Bay Association.
 Koehler has also served on the Board of the Marin Municipal Water District Board for the last decade and is currently Board President.
 She is the recipient of various awards, including The Bay Institute's Hero of the Bay Award, and serves on the Board of the Water Education Foundation among other organizations.
-Koehler holds a BA from Pomona College in Claremont, California, and JD and Environmental Law Certificate from the University of Oregon School of Law.
+Koehler holds a BA from Pomona College in Claremont, California, and a JD and Environmental Law Certificate from the University of Oregon School of Law.

 Headshot of Janet Clements